humu2009/Pano.js/README.md

 view.addLensFlare(flareImgURLs, heading, pitch, range, scales)
 ```
 Add a group of lens flare effect on a given position of the panorama.
-* `flareImgURLs` - An array containing URLs of a group of circle/ring images which will be used for the flare.
+* `flareImgURLs` - An array containing the URLs of a group of circle/ring images which will be used for the flare.
 * `heading` - The heading angle in degrees that specifies the position of the light source, where the flare starts.
 * `pitch` - The pitch angle in degrees that specifies the position of the light source.
 * `range` - This number influnces the distribution of circles/rings along the axis of the flare.
-* `scales` - An array of factors which will be used to scale the circle/ring images to appropriate sizes.
+* `scales` - An array of factors which will be used to scale the circle/ring images to appropriate sizes to display.

 An example of adding lens flares can be found [here](https://github.com/humu2009/Pano.js/blob/master/examples/software_rendering.html).